yamini319/HR-Data-Analysis-Dashboard/README.md

-# HR-Data-Analysis-Dashboard (Interactive Dashboard Creation using MS Excel)
+# HR-Data-Analysis (Interactive Dashboard Creation using MS Excel)
 ## project objective
 The organization wants to analyze employee attrition data so that HR managers can identify patterns, understand workforce behavior, and develop effective employee retention strategies.